debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 '''
 "ctrl-b" then "d"
 '''

-To stop the code while in the tmux window enter "ctrl C".
+## All the ways to stop the python3 code

-## To Stop
+*In tmux window enter "ctrl C",

-In tmux window enter "ctrl C", in fanshim directory enter "./tmux_stop.sh", or enter "tmux kill-session -t fanshim"
+*in fanshim directory enter "./tmux_stop.sh" (will also stop a running stress test) or *enter "tmux kill-session -t fanshim"

-## About using GitHub with Dataplicity
+## "What Else you doing? and About using GitHub with Dataplicity

-### What else I am up to
+### What else I am up to?
 This pwm_fanshim branch is from my github directory where I am developing variations of this sort of control function for cooling and heating with logging and remote monitoring.
 This branch only has what is needed for PWM of the fanshim.

 I had used the earlier version developed without GitHub (silly me!) for controlling fan heaters using TPLink Smartplugs with remote monitoring of a  community workshop for over two years.
 I also had a version for PWM control of a Sauna Heater.
 Soon I will redo these using the same background classes.